Hypothyroid Success Story: 40 Pound Weight Loss and Diabetes Reversed in 3 months with T3 + NDT + Fasting

 Reversing Insulin resistance and Weight Loss

-I put this patient on a fasting routine that was based off of her fasting insulin level.
+I put this patient on a fasting routine that was based on her fasting insulin level.

 Remember this image: